hallowelt/misc-mediawiki-adm/README.md

 Commands are the same as for single wiki, but additional parameters in `profile.json` are required
 - Set all parameters as if backing up/restoring the main farm wiki (`w`, management instance)
-- Add section `farm-options` that has following items
+- Add section `bluespice-farm-options` that has following items

 ```
 {
-    "farm-options": {
+    "bluespice-farm-options": {
         "instances-dir": "/var/www/w/_sf_instance",
         "instance-name": "wiki-name"
     }